'Game Of Thrones' Season 7 Spoilers: Who Will Get Romantic In S7? [Theories]

 What Game of Thrones Season 7 theories say about Brienne and Tormund.

 While spoilers do not offer much insight, the first round of promotional photos from Game of Thrones Season 7 show an excited Tormund lovingly gazing at Brienne (Gwendoline Christie).
-Why tease Game of Thrones fans, if a Tormund and Brienne romance is going nowhere?
+Why tease Game of Thrones fans if a Tormund and Brienne romance is going nowhere?
 Only time will tell for certain.

 What Game of Thrones Season 7 spoilers say about Cersei and Jaime.